Today we are sharing how to repair a cracked and old cement patio that we completed at our old house.

 The directions say to use a paint tray ect.
 I simply dumped 1/4 – 1/2 of the bucket on the cement and worked in sections.
 When you spread the cement, simply pull it towards you or push away from you.
 Do not roll over back and forth.
 This stuff is very thick but easy to spread.

 I highly recommend the special RESTORE roller.

 If you take a break in between, just wrap your roller in a plastic grocery bag.
 That’s what I did 🙂

 Ok, now for the good part, here is how my mom’s patio is looking now!

 My mom is loving her new space!
-Especially the Cape Code Gray cement color.
+Especially the Cape Cod Gray cement color.

 This is where my mom drinks her coffee every morning.
 It’s a pretty cozy spot!

-If you would like to see our other outdoor makeovers, check out our orange and pink deck makeover.
+If you would like to see our other outdoor makeovers, check out our patio at our new house.